 Here are a few fun topping ideas to try for your bowl of chili:

 Recipe can be frozen in air tight containers once cooled completely.
 I like to freeze in individual portions which are perfect for quick lunches.

+This recipe for Braised Short Rib and Bacon Chili is sponsored by Bush’s Beans.
 I have an ongoing relationship with Bush’s Beans where I am compensated for my time, however this is a brand that I have always used in my own kitchen and any opinions expressed regarding the product are my own.